-- (2) Degree programmes conclude with a final undergraduate or postgraduate assessment (Bachelorprüfung or Masterprüfung, respectively).
-The professionally qualifying nature of the bachelor's degree is rooted in this final assessment.
-Its purpose is to assess whether a student has a firm grasp on the technical expertise required to work in a self-reliant manner in a related career field and conduct independent research using sound scientific knowledge and methodology.
-For specifics, refer to the examination regulations for the degree programmes.
-The purpose of the final postgraduate assessment is to determine whether students have achieved the goals expected in their master's degree programme based on their performance and quality of work. - (3) Moreover, postgraduate degree programmes aim to produce graduates who: - grasp the many interrelated concepts within their discipline and chosen emphasis area, and can link these concepts to knowledge and skills in an interdisciplinary manner; - can conduct scholarly research and comfortably use scientific methodology at an advanced level such that they could complete a doctoral dissertation in the future; - are adept at developing evidence-based solutions with real-world application; - can apply theoretical-analytical skills to a wide range of complex issues; - possess both the technical know-how and key skills necessary for a career in industry.
+(2) Degree programmes conclude with a final assessment, referred to as the bachelor's examination (Bachelorprüfung) or master's examination (Masterprüfung).
+The bachelor's examination forms the basis for the professionally qualifying nature of a bachelor's degree.
+Its purpose is to assess whether students have a firm grasp on the technical expertise needed to work independently in a related career field and conduct research independently using sound scientific knowledge and methodology.
+For details, refer to the examination regulations.
+The purpose of the master's examination is to determine whether students have achieved the objectives of their master's degree programme based on their individual performance and quality of work.

+- (3) Moreover, master's degree programmes aim to produce graduates who: - grasp the many interrelated concepts within their discipline and chosen emphasis area, and can link these concepts to knowledge and skills in an interdisciplinary manner; - can conduct scholarly research and comfortably use scientific methodology at an advanced level that would be sufficient for a future doctoral dissertation; - are adept at developing evidence-based solutions with real-world application; - can apply theoretical-analytical skills to a wide range of complex issues; - possess both the technical know-how and key skills necessary for a career in industry.

-In addition, all degree programmes at Rhine-Waal University of Applied Sciences aim to convey and cultivate intellectual and interpersonal skills.
-These include, in particular, abilities and features such as:
+In addition, all degree programmes at Rhine-Waal University of Applied Sciences aim to convey and develop students' intellectual and interpersonal skills.
+These include, in particular, abilities and characteristics such as:

-- An abstract, analytical, logical and networked way of thinking

-- The ability to familiarise oneself quickly and efficiently with new fields and challenges

-- Self-reliance, creativity, openness

-- Clear and professional communication

-- The ability to give and receive criticism

-- The ability to work well in a team
+- an abstract, analytical, dialectical and networked way of thinking - the ability to familiarise oneself swiftly with new fields and challenges - self-reliance, creativity, openness - the ability to communicate in a clear and professional manner - the ability to give and receive criticism - the ability to work well in a team.

-- (4) The academic degrees defined in the examination regulations for the degree programmes are awarded for successfully completing the final undergraduate or postgraduate

-assessment.
-For specific details, refer to the examination regulations for the degree programmes.
+(4) The academic degrees defined in the examination regulations are awarded for successfully completing the bachelor's or master's examination.
+For details, refer to the examination regulations.

-General admission requirements for undergraduate degree programmes
+Section 4 General admission requirements for undergraduate degree programmes